Nitishjha7/adaptive-crag/docs/INTERVIEW_NOTES.md

 call.
 Failing closed would let a single flaky network call turn the whole system into "I can't tell you anything."

+**Q: Your corpus is seven documents.
+Isn't that too small to prove anything?**
+A: Yes, and that is why there is a second one.
+The seven-document corpus exists to make the demo *predictable* — the gap in it is categorical, so the correction path fires on cue instead of by luck.
+But it has two limits I couldn't argue my way out of: no ground truth about which chunk *should* have been retrieved, and I wrote both the documents and the eval labels.
+So I added BEIR SciFact behind a `CORPUS` switch.
+It ships expert relevance judgments, which means the `local` labels aren't mine, and it makes recall@k possible at all — did the pipeline actually retrieve the gold document.
+Each corpus is bad at what the other is good at, so both stayed.

+**Q: Why BEIR specifically, and not a Kaggle dataset or a Wikipedia dump?**
+A: Because I needed *labels*, not just volume.
+A raw dump gives you scale and nothing to score against — you'd still be writing the eval yourself, which is the bias I was trying to remove.
+BEIR is the standard retrieval benchmark suite and every dataset in it ships `qrels`: which document answers which query, judged by someone else.
+SciFact in particular is small enough to embed on a laptop and still large enough that ranking matters.

+**Q: You only ingested a subset.
+Doesn't that invalidate the benchmark?**
+A: It would if I'd truncated it, and that's the subtle part.
+Taking the first N documents would drop gold documents at random, and then a `local` case would be labelled "the corpus answers this" when the index genuinely doesn't contain the answer.
+In the eval that failure looks like *the router being wrong* — it blames the wrong component, which is the worst kind of measurement bug.
+So the subset keeps every gold document first, then fills the rest with non-gold filler.
+Filler matters too: without it every indexed document would answer some query and retrieval would be trivially easy.
+There's a test asserting both.

 **Q: How would you deploy this?**
 A: FastAPI backend in a Docker container on Render, Chroma persisted to a mounted volume, React frontend on Vercel with an `/api` proxy.
 Groq for the LLM, DuckDuckGo (or Tavily) for search,